-The committee's evaluation should be modeled after the journal review process.
-Evaluations may include "accept," "accept with revisions," "revise and resubmit," or "reject."
-Evaluations will be accompanied by any constructive feedback necessary for the student to produce an acceptable product.
-The student must also have an oral defense and discussion of the MAP with the committee.
-If the committee concludes that the student is unable to produce an acceptable revision, it may recommend that the student take a comprehensive exam.
 Successful completion of the major area paper must be documented by means of the CNS Comprehensive Exam/Major Area Paper Completion Form, available on the department's website.
 Students are required to submit electronic copies of their approved major area papers to the CNS Area Director for its archive.
 Although it is not required, ideally this paper will be submitted to a journal to be reviewed in the usual manner.
 Students should pass the major area paper no later than the fall of their 4th year in time to apply for and be admitted to doctoral candidacy.
 Students who do not get their final MAP approved by the spring of their 4th year will be placed on probation; those not getting it approved by the fall of their 5th year will be dismissed.

-CNS Brown Bags
+CNS Area Meetings (Brown Bags)

-The CNS concentration holds regular brown bag research presentations, typically Fridays at 1:15.
-The purpose of brown bags is for members of the concentration (and department) to learn about current research being conducted by CNS graduate students and faculty.
+The CNS concentration holds regular informal research presentations, typically Fridays at 1:15.
+The purpose of these meetings is for members of the concentration (and department) to learn about current research being conducted by CNS graduate students and faculty.
 It is also an opportunity for graduate students to hone their professional and intellectual skills.
-All CNS graduate students are required to attend brown bags and, following their first year, present annually.
+All CNS graduate students are required to attend the meetings and, following their first year, present annually.